serverless/serverless/docs/deprecations.md

 Starting with v3.0.0, references to variables that cannot be resolved will result in an error being thrown.

-Adapt to this behaviour now by adding `throwOnUnresolvedVariableReferences: true` to service configuration.
+Adapt to this behaviour now by adding `unresolvedVariablesNotificationMode: error` to service configuration.

 <a name="AWS_API_GATEWAY_SPECIFIC_KEYS"><div>&nbsp;</div></a>